Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 - There is a spatial signature to the difference between CEH-GEAR and HadUK-Grid (**Figures X, X** & **X**)
 - The relationship between changes to the density of rain gauges to differences between gridded data products is uncertain, but there has been a decrease in the number of daily rain gauges in the Upper Severn (**Figure 2**), alongside a relationship between X and X (**Figures X, X** & **X**).
+- Tendancy for HadUK-Grid bias in the rainfall estimate at higher altitudes during high flow events (**Figure 13**).

 ## Index